telerik/ajax-docs/controls/treelist/data-editing/deleting-records.md

 ## Deleting records using automatic operations

-You can take advantage of the automatic datasource operations of RadTreeList by setting up a datasource control to allow deletes and binding the treelist to it.
+You can take advantage of the automatic data source operations of RadTreeList by setting up a data source control to allow deletes and binding the treelist to it.
 Additionally, if you allow cascade deletes for your database, you can set the **AllowRecursiveDelete** property to **"true"** which will take care of deleting all child items (if any) of the currently deleted item.

 ## Deleting records manually

 The manual delete operations in RadTreeList consist of two main parts:

-1. Accessing the datakey value of the item to be deleted.
+1. Accessing the data key value of the item to be deleted.

-1. Using it to find the record inside the treelistcdatasource and deleting it.
+1. Using it to find the record inside the treelist's data source and deleting it.

 Once the user clicks the delete button inside the treelist, you can handle the **DeleteCommand** event and perform these steps there.
 The code snippet below demonstrated a possible approach: